webdesigns23/flask-sqlalchemy-object-serialization-technical-lesson/README.md

 primarily serialize a Python object to either a dictionary or a JSON-encoded string.

+## Scenario

+You recently joined a startup that manages a pet adoption platform.
+Your team needs a fast, reliable way to send dog profiles to users on the web and mobile apps.
+Python objects like Dog instances can't be directly transmitted or stored — they must first be serialized into a format like JSON.
+Your task is to define a clean, consistent serialization process using the marshmallow library, ensuring that different applications (frontend, mobile, API clients) can receive well-structured data from the backend.

+Goal: Learn to use marshmallow schemas to serialize Python object instances into JSON or dictionaries, so data can be shared across services.

 ## Tools & Resources

 - [GitHub Repo](https://github.com/learn-co-curriculum/flask-sqlalchemy-object-serialization-technical-lesson)